Table of Contents

 Diversity in data protection

 It is one of the key responsibilities of researchers and the Project Principal Investigators to familiarise themselves with the local laws, rules and ethical requirements for their projects.

-When research is conducted which crosses legal and jurisdictional boundaries researchers should always seek to apply the requirements of the legislation which has the most stringent requirements of the whole project.
+When research crosses legal and jurisdictional boundaries researchers should always seek to apply the requirements of the legislation that has the most stringent requirements of the whole project.
 Where this is unclear, you should obtain advice from your institute, ethical committees or qualified legal professionals.

-Each EU Member State has rules on data protection and legislation that you have to familiarise yourself with if you collect personal data.
-These rules are derived from the Directive 95/46/EC of the European Parliament and of the council (1995).
+In addition to the GDPR, each EU Member State has rules on data protection and legislation that you have to familiarise yourself with if you collect personal data.
 Because of this, some Member States have more restrictive data protection legislation than others.

 In the tabs below some key national legislation affecting data protection is stated.
 This is by no means a complete coverage of all the issues.

 Under the Finnish Data Protection Act it is a requirement that when personal data are collected or processed for research that participants are informed about the purpose of the research and what will happen to their contribution [Personal Data Act (523/1999), 1999].

 Potential participants must have enough information to be able to make an informed choice on whether to partake in the research or not.
 Before collecting personal data in Finland, researchers must fill in the ‘Description of the scientific research data file’.
 Ethical review boards usually require this file, and research participants have the right to see it, should they wish to do so.
 In cases where the personal data are drawn from registers (and no consent has been asked from the participants), the description of the scientific research data file must also be sent to the Office of the Data Protection Ombudsman.

 More information and advice can be found at the Finnish Social Science Data Archive (2017a).
 You can also contact the Office of the Data Protection Ombudsman (n.d.) directly.